-*affiliate disclosure* Many of the links included on these pages are affiliate links, meaning, at no additional cost to you, I will earn a small commission if you click through and make a purchase.
+*affiliate disclosure* Many of the links included on these pages are affiliate links, including Amazon affiliate links.
+As an Amazon Associate, and produce affiliate, I will earn a small commission if you click through and make a purchase, at no additional cost to you.
 I only share affiliate links to products that I’ve personally vetted and personally believe in, so you can shop with confidence!

 Easily one of the most readable books on environmental toxins.
 It takes a slightly humorous and very real-world look at what we’re exposed to daily.

 It’s Not Easy Being Green shows you that living sustainably and healthfully isn’t as complicated as you may think.
 You’ll discover the importance of educating yourself and making changes in your life to protect your health and the health of your family and the planet.